achervets/mazesolver/README.md

-# This program will generate a maze via Tkinter and then solve it's own maze.
+# This program will generate a maze via Tkinter and then solve its own maze.